nickls/co-founder-survey/README.md

 * Where should our startup be based?
 How do you feel about remote or distributed teams?
 * How do you think about how we raise money?
 * What happens if we get an acquisition offer for 8 figures?
 9 figures?
 10 figures?
+* What kind of exit strategy do you have in mind?
 * What's your runway?
 How much do you need to be paid, and when?